solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 There is no longer reason to regard as singular the existence of thick and extensive belts of nummulitic limestones in the Eocene period.
 For the chalk ocean was similarly nummulitic, and also the ocean during the mesozoic, palaeozoic and archaeozoic eras.*

 *) At one place in England it is possible to see nummulites of several eras mingled together, or in close proximity, _viz._, at Selsey.
-There are Cainozoic (Eocene, Bracklesham;) Mesozoic (Cretaceous silicified nummulites, i.e., flints);?
+There are Cainozoic (Eocene, Bracklesham;) Mesozoic (Cretaceous silicified nummulites, _i.e._, flints);?
 Palaeozoic quartzite and sandstone (ice-borne erratics); and Archaeozoic or pre-Archaeozoic igneous rocks (also ice-borne erratics).

 It is, however, a remarkable fact that the genus _Nummulites_ is almost extinct.*